ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 SCITT relies on standard cryptographic security for signing schemes (EUF-CMA: for a given key, given the public key and any number of signed messages, an attacker cannot forge a valid signature for any other message) and for Receipts schemes (log collision-resistance: for a given commitment such as a Merkle-tree root, there is a unique log such that any valid path authenticates a Signed Statement in this log.)

-The SCITT Architecture supports cryptographic agility: the actors depend only on the subset of signing and Receipt schemes they trust.
+The SCITT Architecture supports cryptographic agility.
+The actors depend only on the subset of signing and Receipt schemes they trust.
 This enables the gradual transition to stronger algorithms, including e.g. post-quantum signature algorithms.

 ### Transparency Service Clients

 Trust in clients that submit Signed Statements for Registration is implementation-specific.
-Hence, an attacker may attempt to register any Signed Statement it has obtained, at any Transparency Service that accepts them, possibly multiple times and out of order.
+An attacker may attempt to register any Signed Statement it has obtained, at any Transparency Service that accepts them, possibly multiple times and out of order.
 This may be mitigated by a Transparency Service that enforces restrictive access control and Registration Policies.

 ### Identity

 The identity resolution mechanism is trusted to associate long-term identifiers with their public signature-verification keys.
-(Transparency Services and other parties may record identity-resolution evidence to facilitate its auditing.)
+Transparency Services and other parties may record identity-resolution evidence to facilitate its auditing.

 If one of the credentials of an Issuer gets compromised, the SCITT Architecture still guarantees the authenticity of all Signed Statements signed with this credential that have been registered on a Transparency Service before the compromise.
 It is up to the Issuer to notify Transparency Services of credential revocation to stop Verifiers from accepting Signed Statements signed with compromised credentials.
+Issuers SHOULD register new Signed Statements indicating the revocation, using the same `13` CWT `iss` and `sub` claims.

 The confidentiality of any identity lookup during Signed Statement Registration or Transparent Statement Verification is out of scope.